mvn23/transip-dyndns/Readme.md

 *--domain | d* The domain for which the ip must be set. (including optional subdomain)

+*--address | a* The ip address to store in the Transip DNS record

 ##install

 1. Download or clone the repository